 Essentially, perfectionism can result when the outside environment isn’t engaging enough on a particular issue or set of challenges.
 In addition, a cluster of genes associated with perfectionism has recently been discovered.

-Sometimes I wonder if FI is a luxury challenge our high-achieving nature has narrowed in on simply because we are lucky human beings in a prosperous nation.
+Sometimes I wonder if perfectionism is a luxury challenge our high-achieving nature can narrow in on simply because we are lucky human beings in a prosperous nation.